 I am hoping to harvest the power of the internet, and the collective hive mind to both strengthen the argument that boredom plays a role in overeating, and to collate the best arguments against this.

 I would love you to add comments below, offering any additional ideas or arguments you have related to boredom eating (either side of the argument).
 If you are not convinced that the arguments presented here, please say why.
 Alternatively, if you have any other good reasons why boredom is not an important factor, please share these too!

 The more thorough each side of the argument is, the more people will be able to determine what is really right and wrong.

-If you can already see that boredom is not blame, your thoughts will help numerous others break free.
+If you can already see that boredom is not blame, please explain why, as your thoughts will help numerous others break free.
 All comments (for or against) help make sure the logic is as thorough and convincing as possible.
 After all, the best way to counter arguments effectively, is to hear them first.

-I will periodically summarise responses shared within comments and add them to the bullet pointed list in the article above.
+I will periodically integrate ideas shared within comments within the article above.
 Thank you so much for any input shared! 😊